Cora Slocomb di Brazza: Activism

 Concerned about high tariffs on imported lace, in 1897 Slocomb di Brazza published a ten-page booklet, which she sent to members of the United States Congress, arguing that the burden of high import duties was encouraging immigration.
 Her presentation was successful and resulted in a lowering of the tariff from sixty percent to fifteen percent for handcrafted items.
-She was acutely aware of immigration issues, as two years before she had sailed to New York City to defend Maria Barbella, a young illiterate immigrant who was one of the first woman sentenced to die in the electric chair in the United States.
-Barbella had been raped by her boyfriend Domenico Cataldo, whom she murdered after he refused to restore her honor by marrying her.
+She was acutely aware of immigration issues, as two years before she had sailed to New York City to defend Maria Barbella, a young illiterate immigrant who was one of the first women sentenced to die in the electric chair in the United States.
+Reportedly, Barbella had been raped by her boyfriend Domenico Cataldo, whom she then killed after he refused to restore her honor by marrying her.
 An all-male jury had convicted her of murder.
-After reading about the case in The New York Times, Slocomb di Brazza organized efforts to secure Barbella a pardon and campaign against the death penalty.
-She was acquitted in a second trial in 1896.
+After reading about the case in The New York Times, Slocomb di Brazza organized efforts to secure Barbella a pardon and to campaign against the death penalty.
+The ruling was overturned and Barbella was freed after a second trial in 1896.

 Slocomb di Brazza, accompanied her husband for his business affairs in the United States in 1897.
 As a member of both the American and Italian Red Cross organizations, she spent her time in the United States, assisting humanitarian efforts for soldiers wounded in the Greco-Turkish War.
 She made presentations throughout the country with Clara Barton, appealing for American activists to assist Greek women in their relief work.
 She founded the National American Greek Red Cross Association to gather clothing, material, medicine, and money for Greece.

 Slocomb di Brazza attended the International Council of Women's 1903 Congress in Dresden, Germany, and the 1904 Congress in Berlin, representing the Consiglio Nazionale delle Donne Italiane (CNDI, National Council of Italian Women), formed in 1903.
 CNDI members, including Slocomb di Brazza, Etta de Viti de Marco, Antonia Ponti Suardi and Lavinia Boncompagni-Ludovisi Taverna established a standing committee, the Società Cooperativa delle Industrie Femminili Italiane (IFI, Italian Women's Industries Cooperative Society) both to promote Italian arts and crafts abroad, and remove middlemen, who exploited and took advantage of the craftswomen.
 She became president of the society and her husband Detalmo served as secretary.
 The society set about creating regional branches organized under various patronesses.
 By 1906 they had created twenty-four regional branches and established sister organizations in the United States which were designed to provide employment in various needlecrafts for Italian immigrants.
 That year, Slocomb di Brazza traveled to the United States as a representative of the Italian government to meet with US officials and other people working with immigrants in an attempt to establish protocols for the treatment and processing of immigrants.
 Believing it would benefit both European and American governments, she suggested an indoctrination program in order to make immigrants aware of the culture and laws and to learn the language, accompanied by a facilitated settlement program so that immigrant labor could live where they were most needed.